laurencedawson/sync-for-reddit/README.md

 	- Delete SelftextCardView
 	- Disable viewbinding...
 	- Test share image of slide
+	- Revert minimal awards are now the default
+	- Revert minimal post flair is now the default

 Post launch

 	- New app icon
 	- Check that analytics is working right...
-	- Enable play store install checke
+	- Enable play store install checker